Skip to main content

 What if I have multiple convictions?+

-Multiple convictions eliminate deemed rehabilitation as an option and may result in a more difficult Criminal Rehabilitation assessment.
-A TRP remains available.
+Multiple convictions generally eliminate deemed rehabilitation as an option and may make a Criminal Rehabilitation assessment more difficult.
+A TRP usually remains available.
 For multiple serious offences, IRCC reviews the pattern of conduct carefully.
-Legal representation is strongly recommended.
+Legal representation is strongly recommended, and the officer decides each case on its facts.

-Our AI-powered reports analyze your specific offences against IRPA sections and provide a detailed risk assessment and pathway recommendation.
+Our detailed breakdowns explore your offences against IRPA sections and provide a complexity overview and pathway recommendation.